The Salesforce Integration

 In this section

-- How the Salesforce integration works
+- Advantages of the Salesforce integration

-- Setting up the Salesforce integration
+- Setting up the integration package (required)

-- Testing the connection
+- Testing and troubleshooting the sync connection

 - FAQs: Salesforce

-How the Salesforce integration works
+Advantages of the Salesforce integration

 The Salesforce integration works by syncing response data in three phases: